bgmsora/HierarchicalGraphD3.js/README.md

-# MuestraD3
+# Hierarchical graph
-Grafica desarrollada en d3.js con multicapas Hierarchical Data
+Graphic developed in d3.js with multiple layers